12 Highest-Paying Side Hustles That Won’t Burn You Out

 Freelance writers can also become ghostwriters, writers who get paid to write content without credit or as someone else (like a CEO's LinkedIn posts).
 We interviewed a ghostwriter that makes $200,000 a year!

-How to get started: As a freelance writer myself, I created a blog that many clients were able to find me through.
+How to get started: As a freelance writer myself, I created a blog that many of my clients were able to find me through.
 When you’re starting from scratch, try publishing some work on a free site like LinkedIn, Medium, Substack, or your own blog.
 Also, look for courses to help you with your craft, such as these writing courses.

 Where to find gigs: List your services on marketplaces like Fiverr, write content on Substack and charge subscribers, or look for writing gigs and open calls for writers on job sites like LinkedIn, Freelance Writing Jobs, and our own Salary Transparent Job Board.